 Images on your monitor typically have lots of bright light shining through them.
 That can make your images seem brighter than they really are.
-When your book is printed, those images might look darker than expected.
+When your book or Wall Art are printed, those images might look darker than expected.

 Luckily, there's an easy way to check and adjust the brightness of your images.
 You can use an image editing program such as Photoshop, iPhoto, Photos, Preview, or whatever you have available.
 Look for a feature in those programs called levels or the histogram.

 This photo might look OK on screen, especially if your monitor brightness is turned up high...

 ...but using the Levels tool in Photoshop (below) reveals it's actually pretty dark.
 There's very little pure white in the image.
 Those "white" rabbits would actually look a bit grey in the printed book or Wall Art if printed as-is.

 How do we know this?
 See the graph below that looks like a mountain range?
 That's the histogram.

 The left side of the histogram shows the levels of black.
 The right side of the histogram shows the amount of white in the photo.